 Read and rate the best solutions below by giving them a "thumbs up".

-I checked with an experienced pharmacist on the correct ratio/proportions necessary to make a nasal saline 0.9% isotonic* solution.
-Use 250 ml (1 cup) of distilled water (or purified by boiling 5 min then cooled).
+I checked with an experienced pharmacist on the correct ratio/proportions necessary to make a nasal saline 0.9% isotonic solution.
+(Isotonic means "same as body" saline levels.)
+Use 250 ml (1 cup) of distilled water (or purified by boiling 5 minutes then cooled).
 To this, add 1/3 or 2.25 grams of non-iodized canning or pickling salt.

 Note: some sites say anywhere from 1/4 to 1 tsp.
 The correct proportion to achieve 0.9% is exactly 1/3 teaspoon.

 Store in a sealed/covered container for up to 5 days.
 Use the solution as close to body temperature as possible for better absorption.

 Don't go out and buy the OTC drops for plugged noses!
 Use things you have a home.
 This recipe works for all ages, my infant benefited a lot from it!

 Take 1 level tsp. salt to 1 cup boiling water.
 Boil for 10 minutes, then cool off.
 My infant had a hard time breathing while nursing, so I put 2 drops in each nostril before nursing and at night.

 Share Your Feedback: Once you try any of the above solutions, be sure to come back and give a "thumbs up" to the one that worked the best for you.
 Do you have a better solution?
 Click "Share a Solution" above!